geoscixyz/gpg/content/seismic/reflection/seismic_reflection_introduction.rst

 Introduction
 ************

-.. :figclass: float-right-360 ...this is how to float a figure to the right

 .. figure:: ./images/titleicon.gif
 	:figclass: float-right-360
 	:align: right
 	:scale: 135 %

 The basic elements of seismology were covered in an earlier course.
 There we focused upon seismic refraction.
-Head waves propagated along an interface separating media of different velocites and were recorded as first arrivals at the surface.
-These arrivals were then analysed to yield information about the velocities and thicknesses of the layers.
+Head waves propagated along an interface separating media of different velocities and were recorded as first arrivals at the surface.
+These arrivals were then analyzed to yield information about the velocities and thicknesses of the layers.

 .. figure:: ./images/reflection_intro_layers.gif
 	:figclass: float-right-360